 Team Pictures

-Team pictures will be taken by Twin Lakes’ very own Kelli Hodges Photography.
-The date will be announced at practices, on the team website, and the team Facebook page.
+Team pictures will be taken by Twin Lakes’ very own Kelli Hodges Photography on Friday, June 24th.
 There will be various packages that you can purchase that will include individual and group pictures.
 Order forms will be available in the pool office during the week leading up picture day, they will also be sent out via email.

 Swimmers should wear their team suits and team T-shirts to pictures, no caps or goggles are needed for the pictures.